Tangents In Art and Design

 If you're looking to fix your tangents, you could:

-• Add/Remove space
+• Add/Remove space.

-• Add/Remove contrast
+• Add/Remove contrast.

-• Alter the color
+• Alter the colour and/or tone.

-• Alter your composition so the tangents are added on purpose
+• Alter your composition so the tangents are added on purpose and benefit the design instead of hurt it.

 The artist should control the flow of the composition,